 While I may never improve my lifestyle by eating carrots, I know that the many different books I read on my bus ride to school, under the covers of my bed, and during my down time between classes, are invariably improving my health and lifestyle.
 While an apple a day keeps the doctor away, so does a book.
 Reading a book can strengthen our brains and memory, expand our vocabulary, and improve our writing skills, all while entertaining us and providing us with a new world to experience.
 Carrots can never do that for me!

-Guest post contributed by Nadia Sotnikova at the Blooming Twig.
+This guest post was contributed by Nadia Sotnikova at the Blooming Twig.
 The Blooming Twig is an independent, boutique publishing house that supports the adventurous tastes of its readership.